Let me tell you a story of how I managed to embrace my career change.

-My mother had always been my hero.
+My mother had always been my career hero.

 She became a widow at the age of 25, you see.
 I was only two years old when she got the news that my father did not make it to the Middle East.
-There was a suicide bomber, and he was so close in proximity to that person that his fellow soldiers did not even manage to bring home his body in one piece.
+There was a suicide bomber, and he was so close in proximity to that person that his fellow career soldiers did not even manage to bring home his body in one piece.

 After that, we moved to a one-bedroom apartment in the city.
 It was a far cry from the old house, but Mom chose to live there so that she could have enough money for my growing needs as a toddler.
-Around that time, one job still sufficed, and she only had to leave me to the neighbor for a few hours.
+Around that time, one career job still sufficed, and she only had to leave me to the neighbor for a few hours.

-When I entered elementary school, though, my mother had to get two jobs to support me.
+When I entered elementary school, though, my mother had to get two career jobs to support me.
 After all, even if it was free to go to a public school, there were still many extra expenses that came with having a student in the household.

 To save money, my mother would pack leftover food from dinner as my lunch the next day.
 If she did not have time to cook, she would give me a dollar to buy a burger at McDonald’s.
 Then, instead of riding the school bus like the other kids, I learned how to use the public bus.
 My mother could have traveled with me since she went to work on a bus, but we had different routes.
 She would wait until I was safely sat behind the driver before crossing the street to wait for her bus.

 Whenever my mother and I would walk home from the bus stop in the afternoon, she would always say, “Baby, I’m sorry that you need to experience this.
-Don’t worry; when I get a higher-paying job, you can go on the school bus like the others.”
+Don’t worry; when I get a higher-paying career job, you can go on the school bus like the others.”
 Every time, though, my answer was, “I am happy to ride the bus, Mom.”

 I did not always mean it, of course.
 But because I grew up seeing my mother’s hardships, I learned to value everything she did for me.
-Hence, when I graduated from high school, I told her that I was thinking of skipping college to start working full-time.
+Hence, when I graduated from high school, I told her that I was thinking of skipping college to start working a career full-time.
 My goal was to buy back the same house that we lost right after Dad passed away and let it be Mom’s retirement home.

-Being A Working Girl
+Being A motivated Working Girl

-Changing Careers Saved Me
+Changing Profession Saved Me